wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 A quick peek at the actual agent databases
 ------------------------------------------

 Agent-specific databases on the Wazuh manager store, among other things, the ``syscollector`` scan results for each agent.
-Again, this information is fully visible in Kibana.

-1. On wazuh-manager, list the tables in linux-agent's SQLite database (agent 001):
+1. On wazuh-server, list the tables in linux-agent's SQLite database (agent 001):

   .. code-block:: console